Jennifer Abel: Career

 Abel competed at the 2014 Commonwealth Games, she and partner Pamela Ware won the silver medal in 3 m synchro springboard.
 She next competed in the 1 m springboard where she won the gold medal.
 Abel finished with a silver medal in the 3 m single springboard event, completing a three medal games for her.
 At the 2016 Summer Olympics Abel finished a frustrating fourth in both the solo and synchro 3 m springboard events.

 Following her disappointing results at the 2016 Olympics, Abel began competing with new partner Mélissa Citrini-Beaulieu.
 At the 2017 World Aquatics Championships they partnered to a silver medal together in their first year in the women's 3-metre synchro springboard event.
 Abel also partnered with François Imbeau-Dulac in the mixed 3-metre synchro springboard where they won bronze.
 Individually, Abel also won a bronze medal at these Championships, diving to bronze medal in the 3-metre springboard.
 With these three medals Abel tied Alexandre Despatie for the most medals by a Canadian at the FINA World Championships.
 At the 2018 Commonwealth Games, Abel won the women's 3 m springboard event.

 She qualified to represent Canada at the 2020 Summer Olympics.
 In Tokyo, Abel and partner Melissa Citrini-Beaulieu were silver medalists in the 3 m springboard event.

 Abel officially announced her retirement after the Tokyo Olympics.

 Personal life

 Abel is of Haitian descent.
 She is in a relationship with David Lemieux, former IBF middleweight boxing champion.
 Lemieux proposed to Abel on her return from the 2020 Summer Olympics and they are now engaged.
 They have 2 children.
+They also have 2 children from Lemieux's first marriage.